The Grapes of Wrath (film): Critical response

 Boxoffice magazine said that the critical response in New York and Los Angeles was "preponderantly enthusiastic".

 Frank Nugent of The New York Times wrote:

 "In the vast library where the celluloid literature of the screen is stored there is one small, uncrowded shelf devoted to the cinema's masterworks, to those films which by dignity of theme and excellence of treatment seem to be of enduring artistry, seem destined to be recalled not merely at the end of their particular year but whenever great motion pictures are mentioned.
 To that shelf of screen classics Twentieth Century-Fox yesterday added its version of John Steinbeck's The Grapes of Wrath, adapted by Nunnally Johnson, directed by John Ford and performed at the Rivoli by a cast of such uniform excellence and suitability that we should be doing its other members an injustice by saying it was "headed" by Henry Fonda, Jane Darwell, John Carradine and Russell Simpson."

 Lee Mortimer of the New York Daily Mirror called it "as brave a picture as has yet come out of Hollywood".
 Archer Winsten of the New York Evening Post said it was "an unusually powerful exposition of a contemporary situation and problem".
 Eileen Creelman of The Evening Sun referred to it as "a magnificently directed picture that has no trace of entertainment value".

-When critic Bosley Crowther retired in 1967, he named The Grapes of Wrath one of the best fifty films ever made.
+When critic Bosley Crowther retired in 1967, he named The Grapes of Wrath one of the fifty best films ever made.

 In a film review written for Time magazine by its editor Whittaker Chambers, he separated his views of Steinbeck's novel from Ford's film, which he liked.